 Daily Technical Indicators: [See CAH daily technical indicators chart]

-The daily MACD line is above its signal line since July 20, 2018.
-This is an indication that the short-term trend is up.
+The daily MACD line is below its signal line since February 25, 2019.
+This is an indication that the short-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current short-term uptrend is getting weak.
+It indicates that the current short-term downtrend is getting weak.